nf-core/website/markdown/tutorials/dsl2_modules_tutorial.md

 Each of the files is pre-filled according to a defined nf-core template.

-You fill find a number of commented section in the file, to help you modify the code while adhering to the guidelines, as you can appreciate in the following figure.
+You fill find a number of commented sections in the file, to help you modify the code while adhering to the guidelines, as you can appreciate in the following figure.

 ![module](assets/dsl2-mod_03_create_module.png)